 Some agencies do not want a family member to write the reference letter, so pay close attention to their guidelines.
 It will help save time and energy.

-Above anything else, you want to select people who are honest.
-Even if they say things that aren’t necessarily what you’d consider glowing, it is important that everything is accurate and true.
+Above anything else, you want to select honest people.
+Even if they say things that aren’t necessarily what you’d consider glowing, everything must be accurate and true.
 If nothing else, the agency can use that to help you become better parents.

 Give your references a heads up about are the things that should be included in a good reference letter, like: